 Picture what a workspace would look like without a document collaboration tool — how is it possible for a team to join forces and work together on a project without them?
 There are plenty of document collaboration tools to choose from, and the best part about it is — lots of them are free.

 We recommend a suite like Google Workspace, which allows teams to collaborate on documents, spreadsheets, slides, and forms.
-You can simply share a link with a teammate and then comment, make suggestions, and edit projects in real-time.
+With Google Workspace, you can simply share a link with a teammate and then comment, make suggestions, and edit projects in real time.

 Educating your team about as many aspects of your company as possible is a great way to motivate them and build up their knowledge about your product.